gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

         from { ... }
     }

+Running `gradle distZip customDistZip` will create the distribution ZIP files.

 ## Allow customisation of the `distribution` plugin

-Allow the distributions defined by the `distribution` to be configured, and remove the configuration options from the `java-library-distribution` plugin.
+Allow the distributions defined by the `distribution` to be configured and remove the configuration options from the `java-library-distribution` plugin.

 1. Change the `Distribution` type to add a `baseName` property.
 This should default to:
     - `project.name` for the `main` distribution.